 Chemical engineers are tackling ever more complex, dynamic, and multi-disciplined challenges — including climate change, sustainability, aging infrastructure, food and water insecurity, supply chain disruptions, and cybersecurity.
 To realize innovations that can solve these complex and dynamic issues, our industry requires leaders who are capable of fulfilling three critical roles: (1) an innovative engineer, (2) a global businessperson, and (3) an effective manager of diverse teams.
 At the intersection of the three roles, high-value solutions will emerge.

 Our M.Eng. in Chemical Engineering Leadership program strives to provide world-class training opportunities to meet the critical needs of industries.
-Our curricular framework leverages the expertise of The Grainger College of Engineering and the Gies College of Business — both top 10 schools by U.S. News and World Report — to equip students with the technical knowledge and business acumen to address complex problems and deliver results.
+Our curricular framework leverages the expertise of The Grainger College of Engineering, The College of Liberal Arts &Sciences, and the Gies College of Business — all highly ranked schools by U.S. News and World Report — to equip students with the technical knowledge and business acumen to address complex problems and deliver results.

 The "Master of Engineering in Engineering with a concentration in Chemical Engineering Leadership" degree combines degree requirements, industry workshops, and a capstone course to prepare graduates to take their careers — and our industry — to the next level.
 Through our program's curricular framework, students learn how to integrate technical and business knowledge with decision-making and leadership skills to deliver opportunities in a rapidly evolving industry.

 Our 34-credit program includes core technical, business, and leadership courses to prepare students to take the next step in their careers.
 Students without a chemical engineering degree are required to take three additional technical core courses (11 hours) to build their foundational knowledge.